bitcoindevkit/bitcoindevkit.org/docs/foundation/grants.md

 ## Project grants

-Project grants are for contributors who are able to focus part-time for at least three months on a project to improve BDK or a supporting project.
+Project grants are for contributors who are able to focus part or full-time for at least three months on a project to improve BDK or a supporting project.

 Additional traits that are a plus for project grants: